Start Here

 Based on your circumstances, you’ll need to determine what Age Pension or other social security benefits you might be entitled to in the future and ensure that your other sources or retirement income will be adequate to fund your desired lifestyle.

-Keep in mind that while you’re likely to have fewer expenses in retirement—you won’t be contributing to your super, you might pay less tax and may have paid off your mortgage—inflation can eat away at your retirement savings.
+Keep in mind that while you’re likely to have fewer expenses in retirement—you won’t be contributing to your super, you might pay less tax, and you may have paid off your mortgage—inflation can significantly erode the value of your retirement savings.

-For instance, if you choose to invest conservatively by having your portfolio solely focused on defensive assets like cash and bonds, your returns may not be enough to offset the rising cost of living.
+For instance, if you choose to invest conservatively by focusing your portfolio solely on defensive assets like cash and bonds, your returns may not keep pace with the rising cost of living.

 2. Determine how long it will need to last